 The truth of the matter is that staying at home to raise children is no easy feat.
 It’s not for everybody — even if it was initially a dream to stay at home and raise children.
 There is no shame in that, and as with any mental illness, treatment is possible.
 However, there is no one-size-fits-all solution when it comes to treating stay-at-home mom depression.
 Depending on the nature of a patient’s symptoms, a physician may recommend therapy, antidepressants, and/or lifestyle changes.

 Research from Pew Research Center shows that one-in-five U.S. parents is a stay-at-home mom or dad.
 While those percentages have remained steady over time, hopefully awareness will increase, and stay-at-home parent depression will become normalized — for both mothers and fathers.
 As that happens, the stigma will lessen and treatment methods will improve.
-If you are worried that you, or someone close to you is suffering from depression, seek help from a professional therapist.
+If you are worried that you, or someone close to you is suffering from depression, consult with a professional therapist.